diegoparrilla/slate/source/index.html.md

 }
 ```

 A developer can save time and rate-limit restrictions if she passes a list of comma separated IP in the QueryString.
-She will get the blacklists for each IP in the response.
+She will get the blocklists for each IP in the response.
 If the IP is not well formed it will return nothing for that IP, but will perform the lookup for the rest of the valid IP:

 <aside class="success">
 You always have to pass the API key.
 You can pass it as a header parameter or a query string parameter.